 Monitor patterns for Light Falloff, SFR, Distortion, and monitor calibration

 Screen Patterns displays a variety of test patterns on monitors, preferably on LCD flat screen monitors.
+It may become more useful as cost-effective ultra-high resolution (4k+) monitors become available.
 It is opened by clicking on on the right of the Imatest main window.
 Most patterns (except perhaps Monitor calibration) perform best with the window maximized.
 You may need to redraw the pattern after maximizing (or resizing) it by selecting the pattern or changing one of the settings.
-These patterns are offered as a convenient alternative to the printed patterns created by Test Charts, and in one case— Light Falloff— the use of Screen Patterns is superior to other techniques.
+These patterns are offered as a convenient alternative to the printed patterns created by Test Charts.

 The test patterns fall into two categories: